-In January 2023, AM Best affirmed the Financial Strength Rating (FSR) of A- (Excellent) and the Long-Term Issuer Credit Rating (Long-Term ICR) of "a-" (Excellent) of AICL and BLIC.
+In July 2024, AM Best has revised the implications of the under review status to "positive" from "developing" for the Financial Strength Rating of A- (Excellent) and the Long-Term Issuer Credit Ratings (Long-Term ICR) of "a-" (Excellent) of Argus Insurance Company Limited and Bermuda Life Insurance Company Limited.
 Both companies are subsidiaries of Argus Group Holdings Limited (Argus Group).
-Concurrently, AM Best has affirmed the Long-Term ICR of Argus Group of "bbb-" (Good).
-All companies are domiciled in Hamilton, Bermuda.
-The outlook of these Credit Ratings is stable.
+Concurrently, AM Best has revised the under review status to "positive" from "developing" for the Long-Term ICR of "bbb-" (Good) of Argus Group.